FAQ for Newly Accepted Students

 What do I bring with me to Orientation?

 Please bring a pen, pad of paper, and a form of photo ID.
 If you are a visa-sponsored student at TUJ, please bring your passport and residence card as well.

 I already took math / English at my previous school.
-Do I need to take the Placement Tests?
+Do I need to take the Placement Assessments?

-It is a university requirement that all new students regardless of previous study take the math and English placement tests.
+It is a university requirement that all new students regardless of previous study take the math and English Assessments tests.

-Can I use a calculator for the placement test?
+Can I use a calculator for the placement assessment?

-Calculators are not permitted for use during the math placement test.
+Calculators are not permitted for use during the math placement assessment.

 Can my family come to New Student Orientation?

 Seating is very limited at New Student Orientation and priority is given to students, so we strongly suggest that parents and family members do not come to Orientation.